phamkhactuy/cortex-example/csharp/README.md

 * You might have [Visual Studio](https://www.visualstudio.com/) with C# supported (msvc14 or higher recommended).
 * The Cortex have to be running on your machine such as service.
 You can get the Cortex from (https://www.emotiv.com/developer/).
 In addition, the Cortex also is installed when EmotivPRO is installed.
 * Get a client id and a client secret from emotiv.com.
 You must connect to your Emotiv account on emotiv.com and create a Cortex app.
 If you don't have a EmotivID, you can [register here](https://id.emotivcloud.com/eoidc/account/registration/).
+* We have updated our Terms of Use, Privacy Policy and EULA to comply with GDPR.
+Please login via CortexUI to read and accept our latest policies in order to proceed using the following examples.

 ### How to compile
 <!-- how to compile  -->